 No matter which way you bend it, reaching the West Indies in one go from Australia cannot be done.
 You need to overnight in the US or Canada and get a connecting flight the next day.
 Best option is get to Miami (for e.g.) ASAP, overnight there, and pick up a morning flight to arrive into your preferred island.

 Unless you are travelling on a 'Round-The-World' fare, it is far cheaper buying Melbourne - Miami - Melbourne on one ticket, and Miami - CARIBBEAN ISLAND - Miami on a separate ticket.

 There are near countless multiple daily direct flights from US and Canadian hubs to most Caribbean nations, with American Airlines out of Miami, the most prolific.

-- LIAT - connecting 16 Eastern Caribbean islands, albeit via one or two stops.
-Use the Multi-City search engine to hop throughout the region, with online bookings through LIAT.com offering the cheapest options.
+- LIAT - Once a mainstay of Caribbean travel, now is a skeleton of its former infamy.
+LIAT may connecting 16 Eastern Caribbean islands, now with one or two stops.
+Use the Multi-City search engine to hop throughout the region, with online bookings through LIAT.com offering the cheapest options

 - AIR ANTILLES - Connects the French Caribbean Islands, with Barbados and Antigua, as well as French Guyana in South America.
 Good Luck with their website!

 - WINAIR - Connects the Winward Islands from St Maarten, incl. the world's shortest runway of Saba!